-North Carolina County/ Municipality Population (2015 Estimate) 2015 Occupancy Tax Rate Can Levy Up to % Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism-Related Expenditures Allocation to Generally Non- Tourism Activities Watauga 52,906 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+North Carolina County/ Municipality Population (2017 Estimate) 2017 Occupancy Tax Rate Can Levy Up to Total Net Collections (2015-16) Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism- Related Expenditures Allocation to Generally Non- Tourism Activities Watauga 55,121 6% \$1,371,244 Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% (Watauga County only levies an occupancy tax in Watauga County District U - a special taxing district containing the unincorporated areas of the county.)
-Beech Mountain 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2% (Only up to 3% if District W is levying an occupancy tax) remainder asea for coarism related experiancales.
-Beech Mountain District W 0% 3% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-(In addition to the current town occupancy tax; a special taxing district containing that part of the Town of Beech Mountain located in Watauqa County.)
-Blowing Rock 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2% Boone 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2% Seven Devils 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2%

-North Carolina County/ Municipality Population (2015 Estimate) 2015 Occupancy Tax Rate Can Levy Up to Occupancy Tax Allocation Allocation to Tourism-Related Expenditures Allocation to Generally Non- Tourism Activities Wayne 124,132 1% Tourism Development Authority - All funds used to promote travel and tourism.
-1% Goldsboro 5% No more than 1/5 to the Tourism Council - Used to develop tourism, support services, and tourist-related events, and for any other appropriate activities to provide tourism-related facilities and attractions.
+Beech Mountain 6% \$254,877 Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% (Only up to 3% if District W is levying an occupancy tax) remainder daed for coursan related expenditures.
+Beech Mountain District W (In addition to the current town occupancy tax; a special taxing district containing that part of the Town of Beech Mountain located in Watauga County.)
+0% 3% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+Blowing Rock 6% \$960,473 Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% Boone 6% \$1,252,285 Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% Seven Devils 6% \$103,569 Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% Wayne 124,172 1% \$91,713 Tourism Development Authority - All funds used to promote travel and tourism.
+1% Goldsboro 5% \$713,038 No more than 1/5 to the Tourism Council - Used to develop tourism, support services, and tourist-related events, and for any other appropriate activities to provide tourism-related facilities and attractions.
 0% - 3% 2% - 5% (Currently, the remainder of the occupancy tax proceeds is being used in accordance with option 2.)
 Remainder to the citizens' advisory committee - Used for a study of the feasibility of the construction of a civic center.
-1) If civic center feasible, remainder to the City of Goldsboro - Used for improving, leasing, constructing, financing, operating, or acquiring facilities and properties as needed to provide for a civic center facility.
+I) If civic center feasible, remainder to the City of Goldsboro - Used for improving, leasing, constructing, financing, operating, or acquiring facilities and properties as needed to provide for a civic center facility.
 2) If civic center not feasible at present, up to 1/2 to the Tourism Council - Used to develop tourism, support services, and tourist-related events, and for any other appropriate activities to provide tourism-related facilities and attractions.
 Remainder to the City of Goldsboro - Invested in a special interest bearing fund and held for improving, leasing, constructing, financing, operating, or acquiring facilities and properties, either by the city or in conjunction with other governmental, educational, or nonprofit entities.
 3) If civic center not feasible, remainder to the Tourism Council - Used to develop tourism, support services, and tourist-related events, and for any other appropriate activities to provide tourism-related facilities and attractions.